dbalouek/ChoreoMicroservices/README.md

 ## How does it work
 The three microservices are all different cloud functions in firebase.

-An API is exposed to be able to POST a zipcode.
+An API is exposed to be able to send a zipcode through a url header.
 This zipcode is stored in firestore's noSQL database.

 Another cloud function triggers once this data written which makes a request to the OpenWeather API and retrieves weather data.
 The temperature along with the name of the city is stored in firestore.

-The final cloud function triggers when the weather data is written.
-This function uses the data and sends a tweet out using https://RapidAPI.com
+The third and final cloud function triggers when the weather data is written.
+This function uses the data and sends a tweet out using the npm package twit.
+The tweets can be found at [@LunchboxScience](https://twitter.com/LunchboxScience)

-## Other Features of Firebase
-- Caching behavior for dynamic content -> we can cache the weather data rather than make a new OpenWeather request every time
-- Firebase Performance Monitoring -> automatically measure https requests' response times, payload sizes, and success rates
+## Benchmarks

+- getZip function takes 4ms
+- getWeather function takes 150-250ms
+- tweet function takes 8ms